ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/index.md

 !!!
 Warning "Caution- you may incur charges from IBM Cloud for activities performed in these labs "

     You may incur charges for the artifacts created during the lab.
+If you do the labs in one sitting and delete your lab-related resources after the lab then any charges should be negligible.
 These charges are your responsibility.
 Each lab ends with instructions to delete these lab artifacts in order to minimize any costs you might incur.

 The flow of the labs can be summarized as: